 The pelvic girdle is the circle of bones sitting around your body at the base of the spine.
-Pelvic Girdle Pain (PGP), previously known as symphysis pubis dysfunction (SPD), is pain in the front or back (or both) of your pelvis but can also affect your hips and thighs.
-PGP can also affect the symphysis pubis joint at the front of the pelvis, or the sacroiliac joints at the back.
-Normally these joints move in an integrated fashion.
-PGP is caused when these joints do not move smoothly, leading to instability and pain.
-The extra pressure and weight from the growing baby, as well as the changes to the way you move around, put more strain on the pelvis.
-In addition, hormonal changes can soften the surrounding ligaments during pregnancy.
-Overall, if you have suffered back injuries in the past or have hypermobility, you are more likely to suffer with PGP.
-Although it is painful, it is not harmful to your baby.
+Pelvic Girdle Pain (PGP) (previously known as Symphysis Pubis Dysfunction (SPD) can affect the symphysis pubis joint at the front of the pelvis, or the sacroiliac joints at the back.
+Normally these joints have hardly any movement, but due to increased pressure in the pelvis and the effects of pregnancy hormones, they become looser and cause the bones to move.
+This can result in pain in the symphysis pubis joint, sacroiliac joints and hips and thighs.
+If you have suffered back injuries in the past or have hypermobility, you are more likely to suffer with PGP.
+However, although it is painful, it is not harmful to your baby.

 Treatment and diagnosis

 The symptoms of PGP vary in all women and can develop at any stage, although it is much more common later in pregnancy.
 Indeed, symptoms can range from minimal to more severe pain.
 The sooner it is diagnosed and treated, the more benefit you will get.
-Typical symptoms include pain when rolling over in bed, climbing stairs and getting dressed (standing on one leg) or getting out of bed (moving knees apart), during sexual intercourse or walking on uneven surfaces.
+Typical symptoms include pain when rolling over in bed, pain when climbing stairs and getting dressed (standing on one leg) or pain when getting out of bed (moving knees apart), pain during sexual intercourse or pain when walking on uneven surfaces.